 The Company is an exploration stage company engaged in the acquisition and exploration of mineral properties, principally in Canada.
 The Company aims to acquire and advance its projects to a stage where they can be exploited at a profit or it can arrange joint ventures, whereby other companies provide funding for development and exploitation.
 The Company's principal focus has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan and the exploration for diamond deposits in the same region.
 There are several projects on which the Company has expended recent efforts.
-The West McArthur project was under a 50% joint venture with Mitsubishi up to mid January 2016 and as of October 19, 2018 under a new joint venture 30% with Cameco Corporation ("Cameco"), the Cree East project was under a 50% joint venture with a Korean Consortium up to early July 2017, the Moon South project is under option to Denison Mines, and the NW Manitoba project is under option to Northern Uranium Corp ("Northern Uranium").
+The West McArthur project was under a 50% joint venture with Mitsubishi up to mid January 2016 and as of October 19, 2018 under a new joint venture 30% with Cameco Corporation ("Cameco"), the Cree East project was under a 50% joint venture with a Korean Consortium up to early July 2017, the Moon South project is under option to Denison Mines, the NW Manitoba project is under option to Northern Uranium Corp ("Northern Uranium"), the Hunter and Strong project is under option to Fjordland Exploration Inc. ("Fjordland"), and the Quesnel project under option to Omineca Mining and Metals Ltd ("Omineca").
 The Company acquired a number of properties focused in the exploration of diamonds and in May 2016, a portion of our West Athabasca Kimberlite project was optioned to De Beers Canada Inc. and was subsequently terminated in December 2016.
 Going forward it is expected that the Company will focus its effort on West McArthur, Cree East, West Athabasca Kimberlite and selected base metal and precious metal opportunities.
 The Company is actively marketing the remainder of its projects for option, joint venture or sale.

 Table 1: Canadian Strategic Property Summary Property / Project Name Notes Hectares West McArthur Joint Venture with Cameco Corporation 36,000 Cree East Seeking Venture Partner.
 58,000 NW Manitoba Joint Venture with Northern Uranium Corp.
-23,000 Moon South Joint Venture with Denison Mines 3,000 West Athabasca Kimberlite Seeking Venture Partner.
+23,000 Moon South Joint Venture with Denison Mines 3,000 Hunter and Strong Option Agreement with Fjordland Exploration Inc. 19,000 Quesnel Option Agreement with Omineca Mining and Metals Ltd 1000 West Athabasca Kimberlite Seeking Venture Partner.
 52,000

-The Company's exploration activities are managed through CanAlaska offices maintained in Vancouver, BC.
+The Company's exploration activities are managed through CanAlaska offices maintained in Vancouver, BC and Saskatoon, SK.